sclavijosuero/wick-a11y/README.md

 - Only the last test run in the suite allows graphical interaction with the web page.

+- The feature Voice Feedback is not supported in the _Edit in studio_ mode.

 - When an element is "**Pinned**" in the Cypress Log, the accessibility voice for a DOM element by clicking directly on the colored box representing the violation on the web page is disabled (due to the behavior of the Cypress runner in the interactive page).

-- At this moment, it does not flag suspicious violations considered by the AJV validator as inconclusive.

 ## LICENSE